SENJEN 24/7 Mini Santoku – Sharpness in a Compact Size

 Handle: Walnut

-- A compact and lightweight knife for precision tasks
+- A compact and lightweight knife for precision work

 - German stainless steel that is easy to keep sharp